 Grants Management Division (GMD)

-The Department of Housing and Human Concerns (DHHC) Grants Management Division (GMD) is responsible for the administration of over $9 million in grants awarded by the County of Maui.
-Grants are awarded to organizations that provide services and programs to the community in the areas of social welfare, youth services, youth centers, homelessness, substance abuse, and other public service programs.
+The Department of Housing and Human Concerns (DHHC) Grants Management Division (GMD) is responsible for the administration of over $12 million in grants awarded by the County of Maui.
+Grants are awarded to organizations that provide services and programs to the community in the areas of social welfare, youth services, youth centers, homelessness, substance abuse, animal management, and other public service programs.

 The Grants Program is administered by the GMD.
 The GMD executes and manages grants awarded by the County, and also solicits grant applications on behalf of the County.